haddocking/whiscy/README.md

 ### 3.1.
 WHISCY server-like prediction

-To mimic the WHISCY server behavior using interface propensities and surface smoothing, there is a BASH script in the WHICY home directory.
+To mimic the WHISCY server behavior using interface propensities and surface smoothing, there is a BASH script in the WHISCY home directory.
 You can execute it like in this example:

 ```bash
 whiscy_protocol.sh 1ppe_E